AirshipCMS/Docs/12-Page-Templates.md

 - `related aerostats`
 - `date`

-To see examples of how each property renders, see Page Fields.
+To see examples of how each property and field renders, see [Page Properties](/documentation/view/page-properties).

 ---